 Liz Lescault

-Liz Lescault is a visual artist and sculptor, has practiced and taught art for over 40 years.
-Liz is also a Coordinator of the DC InterPlay Metro Region, a certified InterPlay leader and a member of the DC InterPlay Board.
+Liz Lescault is a visual artist who has practiced and taught art for over 40 years.
+Liz is also Coordinator of the DC InterPlay Open Gathering, a group she founded, which serves the Metro Region.
+She is a certified InterPlay leader and a member of the DC InterPlay Board.
 She leads Open Gathering days for InterPlay DC and organizes and leads workshops regionally and nationally online and in person.
-Liz has been leading Art Lab both for Smith Center for the Healing Arts, for the Phillips Collection and for InterPlay internationally.
+Liz has been leading Art Lab both for Smith Center for Healing Arts for the past three years and led a program for the Phillips Collection.

-Formerly, Liz, was a hotline crisis counselor, for various suicide prevention lifelines and The Trevor Project providing help for LGBTQ youth in crisis and the Prince Georges County Homeless Hotline.
-Liz has also led InterPlay for elders with chronic illness and cognitive disabilities at Iona Senior Center in Washington DC.
-Liz melds her art, teaching, guidance and personal philosophy with InterPlay wisdom, tools and forms.
+Formerly, Liz, was a hotline crisis counselor, for various suicide prevention lifelines and the Trevor Project providing assistance for LGBTQ youth in crisis as well as the Prince Georges County Homeless Hotline.

 About Simone Banks Mackey